Local901/CofigurableCompiler/README.md

 The lexer returns `IValueBlock` objects that hold all related data to the lexed token.

+### SimpleParser

+The parser uses the lexer and constructs to combine tokens together.

+## Explanation of the library

+I can't be bauthered to explain right now because it prone to change.
+If you want to use it look at the tests.

 * [x] Make a simple language representation to be used in the lexer and parser.